yazz/VisualJS/README.md

     --port                        Which port should I listen on?
 Default 80 or 3000 (if not run as sudo) --private                     Private HTTPS key location
     --public                      Public HTTPS certificate location
-    --runapp                      Run the app with ID as the homepage (default not set) --runhtml                     Run using a local HTML page as the homepage (default not set) --showdebug                   Allow to show debug info (default false) --statsinterval               Allow to show debug info every x seconds (default 10 seconds) --showprogress                Show progress when starting VisualJS (default false)
+    --runapp                      Run the app with ID as the appstore (default not set) --runhtml                     Run using a local HTML page as the appstore (default not set) --showdebug                   Allow to show debug info (default false) --statsinterval               Allow to show debug info every x seconds (default 10 seconds) --showprogress                Show progress when starting VisualJS (default false)